ihza6661/Toko-Komputer/README.md

 ## 🤝 Contributing

-We welcome contributions to improve the R-Tech Computer landing page!
+We welcome contributions to improve the Toko Computer landing page!
 Whether it's bug fixes, new features, documentation improvements, or performance optimizations, your help is appreciated.

 ### How to Contribute